- About Terumo

 The Company implements scam email countermeasures, unauthorized communication monitoring, and other initiatives to reinforce its security measures in order to protect information and IT systems through multiple layers of defense against external threats.
 Measures for protecting against internal threats include establishment of the global information security standards and rules, implementation of ongoing associate training, and measures to update or replace aged systems.
 However, should these security precautions fail to function, there might be risks of unauthorized access, leaks of personal or confidential information, or system failures, the Company’s operating results and financial position could be affected.

 Terumo faces the risk of being involved in lawsuits, disputes, and other types of legal proceedings both in Japan and overseas.
-The Company strives to minimize legal risks through such measures as continuous research efforts on the part of Legal and Compliance, Intellectual Property, and other respective divisions as well as system of internal control.
+The Company strives to minimize legal risks through such measures as continuous research efforts on the part of Legal Department, Intellectual Property, and other respective divisions as well as system of internal control.
 The management structure is also in place to ensure that the Board of Directors and the Audit and Supervisory Committee review situations as needed.
 However, if the Company were to be sued by a third party for damages, or an injunction against sales or any other major legal action were to be taken, the Company’s operating results and financial position could be affected.

 Terumo has established Group BCP Policy to facilitate the implementation of proactive and reactive measures against global pandemics and epidemics as well as against earthquakes, hurricanes, and other natural disasters.
 In addition, various drills are carried out on a regular basis.
 However, the Company’s operating results and financial position could be affected if the impacts of such events exceed the projected scale.
 Against impacts due to the global COVID-19 pandemic, Terumo implemented following three basic policies for business activities, which have been formulated based on Group Mission, Core Values and Group BCP Policy.